cacophony-wj/licentia_black/README.md

 ### System

-Choose to import the profile.
+#### Save Load Configuration

+Click "Load From File."

 ## Wet Function Redux

-**This is a dangerous mod to enable.** It causes players **and NPCs** to get "sweaty" and "shiny" during strenuous adult scenes, basically as their stamina drains from rapid movements.
+**This is a dangerous mod to enable.** It causes players **and NPCs** to get "sweaty" and "shiny" during strenuous activity, basically as their stamina drains.
+Hot.
 I want to check it out, so you can join me if you wish.

+**To enable this mod,** take the following steps.

+### Targets

+#### Current Target

-**To enable this mod,** go to "Visual Effects" and choose "Start Effect."
-No more steps are required.
+Click "Start Effect."
+No further configuration is required.

 ## FINAL NOTES